What is a chronic illness?

-Early diagnosis and treatment for depression can reduce distress as well as the risk of suicide when it exists.
-Those with a chronic medical condition who get treatment for co-existing depression often experience an improvement in their overall medical condition, achieve a better quality of life, and find it easier to follow through with their treatment plan.
+Early diagnosis and treatment for depression can reduce distress, as well as any risk of suicide.
+Patients with a chronic medical condition who get treatment for co-existing depression often have an improvement in their overall medical condition, achieve a better quality of life, and find it easier to follow their treatment plan.

-Sometimes improved treatment of the chronic medical condition will alleviate the symptoms of depression that it caused.
-When this is the case, specific treatment for depression is unnecessary.
-Some medications can cause depression; in these cases, the best thing to do is reduce or eliminate the offending agent.
+In some cases, improved treatment of the chronic medical condition will relieve the symptoms of depression that it caused.
+If so, specific treatment for depression may be unnecessary.
+Some medications can cause depression; in these cases, the best thing to do is reduce or eliminate that particular medication.
 However, when depression becomes a separate problem, it should be treated on its own.

-The success of antidepressant treatment – like any other treatment – cannot be guaranteed, but the majority of individuals treated for depression will recover.
+The success of antidepressant treatment – like any other treatment – cannot be guaranteed, but most people who are treated for depression will recover.
 Recovery is often more rapid and complete when both antidepressant medication and psychotherapy ("talk therapy") are combined.
 Many antidepressant medicines are available to treat depression.
 How these drugs work is not fully understood, but they affect brain chemicals that are believed to be involved in depression.